csantana1121/PetFinder/README.md

 This project works to query the user for their preferences and generate a list of pets up for adoption that meet those standards.
 Making use of the [PetFinder API](https://www.petfinder.com/developers/v2/docs/)

+## License
+See LICENSE.md in the root directory.